Small Noise Estimates of the Quadratic Covariation between Non-smooth Transformations of Brownian Motion: Main results

 Using Theorem~\ref{thm: Main_Mart}, we can obtain a representation for $L_\eps=\eps^{-1} Q_\eps$.
 This is given in the following: \begin{corollary} Let $\mathcal{H}$ be as in Theorem~\eqref{thm: Main_Mart}.
 Then, the process $L_\eps= \eps^{-1} Q_\eps$ can be written as

-which is the sum of a $\mathcal{F}^W$ martingale, a time reversal of an $\mathcal{H}$ martingale and a bounded variation term. \end{corollary} \begin{proof} This is an immediate consequence of Theorem~\ref{thm: Main_Mart} and~\eqref{eqn: quad-int} since $W(t)/t$ is integrable on the interval $[0,T]$ and $f$ is bounded. \end{proof}
+which is the sum of a $\mathcal{F}^W$ martingale, a time reversal of an $\mathcal{H}$ martingale and a bounded variation term. \end{corollary} \begin{proof} This is an immediate consequence of Theorem~\ref{thm: Main_Mart} and~\eqref{eqn: quad-int} since $W(t)/t$ is integrable on the interval $[0,T]$ and $f$ is bounded. \end{proof} Theorem~\ref{thm: Main_Mart} is the main element we need to propose our approximation scheme, which is the main focus of Section~\ref{sec: smal_quad}.